idezigns/Adohope/README.md

 ** THIS IS A FORK OF https://github.com/fhddev/adohope **

-This version adds the option to convert HEIC to JPG, and a small fix with duplicate filenames.
+This version adds the option to convert HEIC to JPG, and a small fix with duplicate filenames, also added a status bar to monitor progress when transferring photos.

 Adohope is a free Apple Backup Extractor.
 It can extract data from iPhone backup, iPad backup and iPod backup.